 Do I need to order prints through you?

 Your gallery will contain a store which allows you to purchase prints, digital copies, and packages if you wish to do so.

-All my Session Packages include a number of images (be them digital or physical prints) as standard.
+All my Session Packages include all the images from your session in full resolution on a USB as standard.
 You are under no commitment to purchase any additional photographs from your session unless you want to.

 What are your credentials?